fgregg/fgregg.github.io/_posts/2024-11-01-chicago-public-school-enrollment-projections.md

   ${tex`2.5^{(\text{year}_i - \text{year}_0)}`} to increase effect of recent
   years.

+### June 2026 Update

+Previously, projected transition rates per grade and race and ethnic group were drawn from the historically observed transition rates.
+This led to credible intervals that were too narrow.
+For this update, we switched to a random walk model for transitions.

+The model also contained a per group random shock model to account for events like the asylum seekers in.

 ## Forecast Accuracy

-For each year that we make forecasts, we will record the actual total enrollment .
+For each year that we make forecasts, we will record the actual total enrollment.

 ### July 2022 Forecast